-Jelly Bean climbs to 48.6 percent in latest Android version distribution statsAlex Wagner - Deputy Managing Editor, News Desk
+Jelly Bean climbs to 48.6 percent in latest Android version distribution statsAlex Wagner - Editorial Director of News and Content

 We've officially made our way into October, which means several things: that it's time to start seriously thinking about your Halloween costume, that there are only a few months of the year left and that it's once again time to check up on the official Android platform distribution numbers.

 Google has updated its platform version numbers on the Android developer website, offering a peek at which flavors of its mobile operating system that were used to access the Play Store within the past seven days.
 Android 4.1-4.3 Jelly Bean has found its way to the top of Google's dessert hill again, claiming a total market share of 48.6 percent.
 Two interesting tidbits about that stat are that Android 4.1 actually fell one percentage point from last month's numbers, and that Android 4.3 is making its first appearance with a 1.5 percent share.